rdmurphy/quaff/README.md

 A data pipeline helper written in node that works similar to [Middleman](https://middlemanapp.com/)'s [Data Files](https://middlemanapp.com/advanced/data_files/) collector.

-Point the library at a folder filled with JSON, YAML, CSV and/or TSV files and get a JavaScript object back that reflects the folder's structure.
+Point the library at a folder filled with JS, AML ([ArchieML](http://archieml.org)), JSON, YAML, CSV and/or TSV files and get a JavaScript object back that reflects the folder's structure.
 Great for pulling data in to templates!

-Under the hood it uses JavaScript's built in [JSON support](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON), [`js-yaml`](https://github.com/nodeca/js-yaml) and [`d3-dsv`](https://github.com/d3/d3-dsv) to read files.
+Under the hood it uses [`parse-json`](https://github.com/sindresorhus/parse-json) (for better JSON error support), [`js-yaml`](https://github.com/nodeca/js-yaml) and [`d3-dsv`](https://github.com/d3/d3-dsv) to read files.

 ## Installation